-(A) Applicability.
-This application procedure is applicable to ground-mounted photovoltaic net-metering systems that are either non-photovoltaic greater than 15 kW and up to 50 kW in capacity.
-This application procedure is also applicable to net-metering systems of up to 150 kW in capacity, or photovoltaic systems of greater than 10 kW and up to 150 kW in 50 kW or less that use other eligible technologies.
-This application procedure does not apply to hydroelectric facilities.
+- (A) Applicability.
+This application procedure is applicable to ground-mounted photovoltaic net-metering systems that are greater than 15 kW and up to 50 kW in capacity.
+This application procedure is also applicable to net-metering systems of 50 kW or less that use other eligible technologies.
+This application procedure does not apply to hydroelectric facilities or roof-mounted photovoltaic net-metering systems. - (B) Form and Content.
+An application for a CPG under this subsection must be filed with the Board in accordance with the Board's current filing procedures, using the application form prescribed by the Board, and must contain all of the information